Skip to main content

 • A rental deposit is a kind of rental deposit which safeguards lessors (property owners) and guarantees them the funds required to pay for any repairs or recover any unpaid rent or utilities in the event the terms, conditions and obligations under the lease (rental agreement) are not met.

-• Luxembourg's legislature set the amount of this guarantee at a maximum of three months’ rent excluding utilities.
+• Luxembourg's legislature set the amount of this guarantee at a maximum of two months’ rent excluding utilities.

 Additionally, there are various types of rental deposits: